Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-Sentence structure isn't just about following rules—it's about controlling how your ideas land on the page.
-When you're writing timed essays or analyzing passages, your ability to recognize and deploy different sentence types directly affects both your score and your clarity.
-Understanding the structural differences (simple vs. compound vs. complex) helps you vary your syntax for style points, while understanding functional differences (declarative vs. interrogative vs. imperative) helps you analyze author's purpose and rhetorical choices.
+Understanding structural differences (simple vs. compound vs. complex) helps you vary your syntax, while understanding functional differences (declarative vs. interrogative vs. imperative) helps you analyze an author's purpose and rhetorical choices.

-Here's what you're really being tested on: clause relationships and communicative intent.
+What you're really being tested on comes down to two things: clause relationships and communicative intent.
 Can you identify why a writer chose a complex sentence over a simple one?
 Can you punctuate a compound sentence correctly?
 Can you explain how an imperative sentence creates urgency in an argument?
-Don't just memorize definitions—know what each sentence type does and when to use it.
+Don't just memorize definitions.
+Know what each sentence type does and when to use it.

 These four types are defined by how many clauses they contain and how those clauses relate to each other.
-The key distinction is between independent clauses (complete thoughts that can stand alone) and dependent clauses (fragments that need an independent clause to make sense).
+The key distinction is between independent clauses (complete thoughts that can stand alone as sentences) and dependent clauses (groups of words with a subject and verb that can't stand alone because they begin with a subordinating word like because, although, or who).

-Compare: Compound vs. Complex—both connect multiple ideas, but compound sentences give ideas equal weight while complex sentences subordinate one idea to another.
-If an essay prompt asks you to show cause-and-effect, complex sentences are your go-to.
+Compare: Compound vs. Complex.
+Both connect multiple ideas, but compound sentences give ideas equal weight while complex sentences subordinate one idea to another.
+If you need to show cause-and-effect or a condition, complex sentences are your go-to.

-Compare: Declarative vs. Interrogative—declaratives tell, interrogatives ask.
-In persuasive writing, switching from declarative statements to a pointed interrogative can shift the burden of proof to your reader.
-Watch for this technique in rhetorical analysis passages.
+Compare: Declarative vs. Interrogative.
+Declaratives tell; interrogatives ask.
+In persuasive writing, switching from declarative statements to a pointed interrogative can shift the burden of proof to the reader.

 | Concept | Best Examples |